caocscar/twitter-decahose-pyspark/README.md

 ## Using Jupyter Notebook with PySpark
 Currently, the Cavium configuration only supports Python 2.7 on Jupyter.

 1. Open a command prompt/terminal in Windows/Mac.
 You should have putty in your PATH (for Windows).
 Port 8889 is arbitrarily chosen.
+The first localhost port is for your local machine.
+The second localhost port is for Cavium.
+They do not necessarily have to be the same.
 `putty.exe -ssh -L localhost:8889:localhost:8889 cavium-thunderx.arc-ts.umich.edu` (Windows)
 `ssh -L localhost:8889:localhost:8889 cavium-thunderx.arc-ts.umich.edu` (Mac/Linux)
 2. This should open a ssh client for Cavium.
 Log in as usual.